-During the seven months of quarantine due to the pandemic, S. Maryanna Euring has created hundreds of pieces of artwork: paintings brushed on rice paper and origami earrings lovingly folded.
+During the seven months of quarantine due to the pandemic, Sister Maryanna Euring has created hundreds of pieces of artwork: paintings brushed on rice paper and origami earrings lovingly folded.
 Now, she is selling her art to sisters and Motherhouse staff to raise money for the OPening Word Program, an adult literacy program for immigrant women.
-OP Word is a sponsored Ministry of the Congregation.
+OPening Word is a sponsored Ministry of the Congregation.

 Maryanna wasn’t always an artist.
 In fact, she didn’t begin painting until ten years ago when she retired.
 The Islip Art Museum offered a course in Asian Brush Painting.
 “When I picked up the brush, it was like I always had it in my hand,” she said.
 Where her interest in Asian culture came from, she is not sure.
 Although she vividly recalls her mother taking her to The Brooklyn Museum of Art.
 She said, “I stepped into the room filled with Asian art, I never wanted to leave that room.”